johnfurlong98/Rock-Paper-Scissors/README.md

 - Immediately grasp the purpose of the website.
 - Have a smooth experience while interacting with the website, regardless of the device I'm using.

+## Conclusion

+- The Rock Paper Scissors Game project is more than just a game; it's a gateway to learning web development and programming fundamentals.
+By engaging with this project, users of all ages can enjoy the timeless game of Rock Paper Scissors while gaining valuable insights into the workings of web applications.
+Whether you're a student, educator, or just someone looking to kill time, this game is designed with you in mind.

 ## Features
 - **Header**